Ancient Chinese Fashion: Historical Prototype of Hanfu Style

 Qixiong Ruqun (齐胸襦裙)

 From the Northern and Southern Dynasties to the Sui, Tang, and Five Dynasties, a special type of Ruqun appeared: the Qixiong Ruqun.
 The lower skirt was to be tied under the armpits.
-It was very popular among Tang dynasty women, and many ancient paintings and excavated relics have traces of it.
+It was very popular among women, and many ancient paintings and excavated relics have traces of it.

 Ancient Chinese Fashion: Historical Prototype of Hanfu Style-10Ancient Chinese Fashion: Historical Prototype of Hanfu Style-11